ardymarky/Hadron-640r/README.md

 Beam distance is 62 inches
 Bracket piece is 55mm
-Distance between two cameras is 1.5198 meters or 1519.8 millimeters
+Distance between two cameras is 1.5198 meters or 1519.8 millimeters The lens is 76mm along the beam and 16mmn forward of the gnss receiver

 Camera 1 (Red power cable):
     mtx = np.matrix([[1.15337497e+03, 0, 3.18136149e+02],